Pénjamo: History

-The territory that nowadays occupies the City and Penjamo Municipality took was first settled by the Guachichil and Purépechas.
+The territory that nowadays occupies the City and Pénjamo Municipality took was first settled by the Guachichil and Purépecha peoples.
 The most representative sample of these cultures is Plazuelas's Archaeological Zone, nowadays the most important of the archaeological zones of the condition.

-The city and the municipality were founded on November 12, 1542 by the name of Penxamo's San Francisco (in tarasco the name was Penlamu " place of sabinos or ahuehuetes ") by virtue of the bond sent by the Spanish king Carlos V, in which she was authorized the captain Diego Tomás de Jesuchihua to realize.
+The city and the municipality were founded on November 12, 1542, by the name of Penxamo's San Francisco (in Tarascan the name was Penlamu " place of sabinos or ahuehuetes ") by virtue of the bond sent by the Spanish king Carlos V, in which she was authorized the captain Diego Tomás de Jesuchihua to realize.

-On May 8, 1753, one gives the birth of the Father of the Mother land, Miguel Hidalgo in the ex—hacienda of Corralejo belonging to Penjamo's jurisdiction.
+On May 8, 1753, one gives the birth of the Father of the Mother land, Miguel Hidalgo in the ex—hacienda of Corralejo belonging to Pénjamo's jurisdiction.
 Today the ex-estate is known as Corralejo Hidalgo.

-The city was the scenario of the war of inpedencia of mexcico, so much for the Spanish Francisco Javier Mina shot in Penjamo's Saw in this municipality and Albino García who in August, 1811 freed a new combat against the realists in Penjamo, against a division ordered by Pedro Moreno, and formed by San Luis' dragoons of the Peace and the lancers' body.
-In this combat they attacked Penjamo's city it to plunder and to intimidate Jose Maria of the Trinidad Hidaldo y Costilla, brother of the priest Michael Hidalgo, subdelegate of the viceregal government (1759) this personage studied Medicine, without finishing the career but he was recovering.
-He administered the Estate when his father died and was recovering the Headquarters of Weapon in Penjamo, to the service of the viceregal government and in opposition to the Insurgents.
+The city was the scenario of the War of Independence of Mexico, so much for the Spanish Francisco Javier Mina shot in Pénjamo's Saw in this municipality and Albino García who in August 1811 freed a new combat against the realists in Pénjamo, against a division ordered by Pedro Moreno, and formed by San Luis' dragoons of the Peace and the lancers' body.
+In this combat they attacked Pénjamo's city it to plunder and to intimidate Jose Maria of the Trinidad Hidaldo y Costilla, brother of the priest Michael Hidalgo, subdelegate of the viceregal government (1759) this personage studied medicine, without finishing the career but he was recovering.
+He administered the Estate when his father died and was recovering the Headquarters of Weapon in Pénjamo, to the service of the viceregal government and in opposition to the Insurgents.

-In the year of 1815 the population is inflamed, remaining completely destroyed.
+In 1815 the population is inflamed, remaining completely destroyed.

 The works of rebuilding begin for the year of 1830.

-On May 22, 1857, the population acquires the title of villa, and is raised to the category of city in the year of 1906 by decree of the governor Licenciado Joaquín Obregón Gonzalez.
-Nowadays the city counts with near 40,000 inhabitants.
+On May 22, 1857, the population acquired the title of villa, and is raised to the category of city in the year of 1906 by decree of the governor Licenciado Joaquín Obregón Gonzalez.
+Nowadays, the city contains around 40,000 inhabitants.

 The most relevant fact that guards the history of this city is Miguel Hidalgo's birth, is the Father of the Mexican Mother land, in the year of 1753 in Corralejo's Estate.

 The territory Penjamense was the site of Francisco Xavier Mina's battles, during the war of independence.
-And this insurgent was shot in Penjamo's Saw, in the zone of the Fort of the Remedies.
+And this insurgent was shot in Pénjamo's Saw, in the zone of the Fort of the Remedies.

-Curious information: During the second world war, in the space in which Mexico enters combat, the lights of the city were going out to avoid bombardments to the same one.
+During the Second World War, in the space in which Mexico enters combat, the lights of the city were going out to avoid bombardments to the same one.